ngdoseo/ngseo/README.md

 * New to Angular
  If you just came to Angular I would suggest you start right away with the `serve side rendered`, being from begininng aware of the limitations will ensure you achieve a smooth server side render process and will give you the opportunity and follow the guide here.
+ `/* to be done */`

 * I have already a Client App (classical `ng app`)
- In this case propably the best way to achieve a good and quick result is to focus on
+ In this case propably the best way to achieve a good and quick result is to focus on prerendering your app to a static site

 * I have already a Server Side Rendered App
  Then you have the big part of the job done, Our package can support you with helper methods...
-    - If you want a prerender site, with help our comamnds the `spider` and `deploy:static` you can automatic prepare your site for deployment.
+    - If you want a prerender site, with help our commands the `spider` and `static` you can automatic prepare your site for deployment.